amgrubb/BloomingLeaf/README.md

 BloomingLeaf is developed at primarily in [The Grubb Lab](https://amgrubb.github.io/grubb-lab/) at Smith College, but was originally created as part of @amgrubb's [thesis](http://hdl.handle.net/1807/95842) at the University of Toronto.

+**Goals of BloomingLeaf:**
+1. Enable modeling of goals with evolving intentions/goals.
+2. Enable simulation of goal models as intentions evolve.
+3. Enable stakeholders to ask time-based trade-off questions in early-phase requirements engineering.

+Review our [overview poster](http://www.cs.toronto.edu/~amgrubb/archive/RE18-Demo-Poster.pdf) to learn more about the original goals of BloomingLeaf Version 1.0.

 ## *Updates for Version 1.5*
 In Version 1.5, we added the following model-management features (+ additional small features and fixes):